Spirometry is a type of pulmonary function test (PFT) that measures how much air a patient can breathe in and out, and how quickly they can do so.

-The results of a spirometry test are dependant on patient effort.
-Therefore, if the patient gives poor effort during the test or does not use the proper technique, the results could be inadequate.
+The results of a spirometry test are highly dependent on the patient’s effort.
+Therefore, if the patient gives poor effort during the test or does not use the proper technique, the results may be inaccurate.

 What is a Spirometer?